pwr/KSP/docs/library.md

 So if you remove a book from the Kindle, and later download it again, the annotations saved to KSP should be present as well.

+Annotations are sync'ed across devices, and adding/modifying/deleting annotations on one device should appear on all other devices registered with KSP.